lydtechconsulting/component-test-framework/README.md

 https://github.com/lydtechconsulting/kafka-idempotent-consumer-dynamodb (includes Localstack with DynamoDB and uses multiple instances of the service under test)

-https://github.com/lydtechconsulting/kafka-schema-registry-avro (a multi-module maven project demonstrating using the Confluent Schema Registry, and demonstrates using Kafka Control Center and Conduktor Platform with Schema Registry integration)
+https://github.com/lydtechconsulting/kafka-schema-registry-avro (a multi-module maven project demonstrating using the Confluent Schema Registry, and demonstrates using Confluent Control Center and Conduktor Platform with Confluent Schema Registry integration)

+https://github.com/lydtechconsulting/kafka-metrics (demonstrates using multiple Kafka broker nodes, multiple instances of the service under test, topic replication and min-insync replicas, with Confluent Control Center and Conduktor Platform)

 https://github.com/lydtechconsulting/kafka-springboot-consume-produce